cap-js/docs/cds/aspects.md

 When combining that with relational persistence, you'll always end up in trade-off decisions about which strategy to choose for mapping such class hierarchies to flat tables.
 As that choice heavily depends on the use cases, CDS intentionally doesn't provide any automatic mapping of such inheritance hierarchies, but you have to choose one of the [three commonly known approaches](https://wiki.c2.com/?MappingInheritanceHierarchiesToRelationalSchemataInvolvesCompromises) explicitly in your models as follows...

-### Table per leaf class strategy {.avoid}
+### Table Per Leaf Class Strategy {.avoid}

 If we'd keep the model as given above, we'd end up with two separate tables, one for each leaf entity.
-Problem with that approach is that we'd need expensive UNIONs to, for example, display a heterogeneous list of Users and Groups.
+The problem with that approach is that we'd need expensive UNIONs to, for example, display a heterogeneous list of Users and Groups.
 For example:

 ```cds
 entity UsersAndGroups as (